 Docker's Container-Native Security

-Docker's gateway leverages container isolation as its primary security model, sandboxing each MCP server in separate containers to prevent lateral movement between tools.
-The 300+ containerized servers in the MCP Catalog provide familiar DevOps workflows for teams already invested in container infrastructure.
+Docker's gateway leverages container isolation as its primary security model, sandboxing each MCP server in separate containers to reduce lateral movement between tools.
+The containerized servers in the MCP Catalog provide familiar DevOps workflows for teams already invested in container infrastructure.

 Security Architecture

 Each tool runs in isolated containers with defined resource limits and network policies.
-This defense-in-depth approach prevents compromised tools from accessing other services or escalating privileges.
+This defense-in-depth approach helps prevent compromised tools from accessing other services or escalating privileges when the environment is configured appropriately.

 Core Capabilities